osxmidi/LinVst3/README.md

 Not all vst3 features are supported.

-Saved projects are not compatible/transferable between Linux daws and their Windows versions and vice versa.
+Unlike Vst2, saved projects using wrapped Vst3 plugins are not compatible/transferable between Linux daws and their Windows versions and vice versa.

 LinVst3 binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3/releases